Hugh1996/naval-conquest/README.md

 ## How to Play

- - The player enters their name and two grids are randomly generated.
+ - The player enters their name and two boards are randomly generated.

  - The player can see the location of their battleships, indicated by an 's' for ship.